stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 control integration, convenient access to the terminal, and linters for your preferred programming languages and data file formats.

 Atom takes this further: you are expected to install extensions to customize the user interface.
-These extensions provide some valuable enhancements to the user interface of Atom:
+For example, these extensions provide some valuable enhancements to the user interface of Atom:

     apm install color-picker file-icons minimap